Tuesday, July 28, 2009

 1 cup fruit juice (optional)

-cover the pan with chopped bok choy, cover with aluminum foil and let it cook in medium heat for about 25 minutes.
-Check the core of meet before serving.
-If still raw, let it cook for additional time until it's all cooked.
-Carve 5 minutes after taking the meat from the skillet.
-If desired, deglaze all goodness from bottom of the pan with a glass of Port and some fruit juice and pour the sauce on top of the meat.
+Check meat for doneness before serving.
+Let rest 5 minutes before carving.
+If desired, deglaze all goodness from bottom of the pan with a glass of port and some fruit juice and pour the sauce on top of the meat.

 Second Helping: Salsita Salad